 Cleared vegetation may be used for mulch or slope stabilisation of the Site.
-Should bulk vegetation be removed from the designated working areas (foot print area) then tall vegetation shall first be removed through brush cutting and chipping of larger shrub material; this may be added to the topsoil material stockpiles as mulch.
+Should bulk vegetation be removed from the designated working areas (foot print area) then tall vegetation shall first be EMPr of Construction & Management of Activities - Eagle Towers SA (Pty) Ltd.

+removed through brush cutting and chipping of larger shrub material; this may be added to the topsoil material stockpiles as mulch.
 Unless otherwise agreed upon, only indigenous plant material shall be used for this purpose.